morian/aio-ld2410/docs/start/tutorial.rst

-Depending on your use case, you might want to change the configuration parameters and run this script again to find suitable values.
+Depending on your use case, you might want to change the configuration parameters and run this script again to finely tune the configuration values.

 This tutorial is now complete, to go further consider taking a look at the :ref:`reference`.